-Buying a home to occupy as your primary residence, of an investment property can be exciting.
-There are some general factors to keep in mind regarding different loan products.
+Buying a property to occupy or as an investment property can be exciting.
+There are some general factors to keep in mind when shopping for a loan product.

 If you are buying the property for yourself or your family there are many options to choose from:

-- Conventional loans require more for a down-payment compared to an FHA loan.
+They require more for a down payment compared to an FHA loan.
 But if you can put at least 20% of the purchase price down then you would not need mortgage insurance.
-So that is a good threshold to shot for.
+So that is a good threshold to shoot for.

-- 500 – This is what is typically referred to as, Non-prime, and would likely require 35% down-payment, and would be offered at a higher than normal interest rate.
+- 500 – This is what is typically referred to as, Non-prime, and would likely require a 35% down payment, and would be offered at a higher-than-normal interest rate.

-- 620 – Is usually the score needed to get a fannie, Freddie Mac type loan.
+- 620 – This is usually the score needed to get a Fannie, Freddie Mac-type loan.